Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Radiotherapy

-Radiotherapy is done using energy-rich, electromagnetic radiation, given through the skin to the tumour region.
+Radiation therapy is done using energy-rich, electromagnetic radiation, given through the skin to the tumour region.
 Radiation causes DNA damage in tumour cells, thereby leading to cell death.

 Radiotherapy is a very efficient treatment method for patients with eventually remaining soft tissue tumour tissue following surgery.
 It is a particularly favourable approach when surgery is not an option, for example for patients with rabdomyosarcoma in the head and neck area.
 Also, patients with a site-associated high risk of tumour spread (for example patients with rhabdomyosarcoma close to the meninges or inside the orbita) should receive radiation therapy.
 Patients with rhabdomyosarcoma (RMS) or a non-RMS-like soft tissue sarcoma (NRSTS) whose tumour could be resected completely by primary surgery do not require radiotherapy.

 The radiation dose is calculated based on the tumour type, its localisation and extent, its response to chemotherapy as well as its surgical resectability.
 Conventional treatment uses total radiation doses of about 40-50 gray (Gy), given in single daily doses of 1.8-2 Gy.
-For individual cases, modern radiation techniques such as the so-called intensity-modulated radiotherapy (imrt) may be favourable.
+For individual cases, modern radiation techniques such as the so-called intensity-modulated radiotherapy (IMRT) may be favourable.
 For certain tumour sites or age groups, proton therapy is increasingly used.

 New therapy options – "new agent“ therapies

-Example: an already licensed targeted therapy for soft tissue tumours is the use of the NTRK-inhibitor Larotrectinib for patients with a so-called NTRK-positive infantile fibrosarcoma (a non-rhabdomyosarcoma-like soft tissue sarcoma, NRSTS).
+Example: An already licensed targeted therapy for soft tissue tumours is the use of the NTRK-inhibitor Larotrectinib for patients with a so-called NTRK-positive infantile fibrosarcoma (a non-rhabdomyosarcoma-like soft tissue sarcoma, NRSTS).
 These patients have a NTRK gene fusion (NTRK is the abbreviation for neurotrophic tyrosine receptor kinase), which can be inhibited by Larotrectinib.
 The agent is the treatment of choice for metastatic disease and is even an option for tumours that are not surgically resectable.
-However, since data regarding length of treatment, development of resistance and long-term sequelae are still limited, the use of these agents versus the option of chemotherapy requires careful consideration.
+However, since data regarding length of treatment, development of resistance and long-term sequelae are still limited, the use of this agent versus the option of chemotherapy requires careful consideration.
 Children with this disease have been treated with chemotherapy and surgery for many years and show excellent prognosis.

 Treatment of patients with rhabdomyosarcoma (RMS)